Celtic Week Classes – July 9-15, 2023

 SESSION GUITAR ACCOMPANIMENT II (John Doyle)

 In this class for advanced students, players will further master different strumming techniques to a variety of types of tunes, add dynamics to their playing through syncopation and emphasis, confident chord substitutions, fingerpicking techniques, tips and tricks for playing in sessions, how to work out the right chords for tunes and alternate tunings for the guitar.
 Students should be familiar and comfortable with strumming, have a good working knowledge of Irish music and of music theory.
-Chord sheets in dropped-D tuning will be provided.
+Chord sheets in Dropped-D tuning will be provided.
 Students should bring a capo.

 DADGAD SONG ACCOMPANIMENT (Eamon O’Leary)